 Perchloroethylene: A colorless liquid that is also known as PERC, PCE, or Tetrachloroethylene.
 It is primarily used in dry cleaning, spot removers, carpet cleaners, and degreasers.
 Studies have found that it is associated with several types of cancer, including bladder cancer, non-Hodgkin lymphoma, multiple myeloma.
 It may also cause adverse effects in the kidney, liver, immune system and hematologic system, and on development and reproduction.

 Phosphates: Phosphates, or Sodium Tripolyphosphate to be more precise, has been a common ingredient in cleaning products to improve their effectiveness since the 1950s.
 For many years it was referred to as an all-purpose chemical in the industry.
-However, over the last few decades, it’s effects on the environment has become apparent.
-Although they have low toxicity, high concentrations cause plants, such as algae, to overgrow, which prevents light and oxygen from getting into the water, which has lead to the destruction local ecosystems—a significant reason why many states have passed laws regulating or banning phosphates from being used in household cleaners.
+However, over the last few decades, its effects on the environment have become apparent.
+Although they have low toxicity, high concentrations cause plants, such as algae, to overgrow, which prevents light and oxygen from getting into the water, which has led to the destruction of local ecosystems—a significant reason why many states have passed laws regulating or banning phosphates from being used in household cleaners.

-If you find that you already have some of these unsafe cleaning products under your sink, here’s some helpful information to make sure you and your family are safe.
+If you find that you already have some cleaning products with these ingredients under your sink, here’s some helpful information to make sure you and your family are safe.